 Since lycopene and beta-carotene are plentiful in tomatoes, they make the list.
 They are easy, economical and one of the best ways to get an adequate supply of carotenoids. they are powerful antioxidants that eliminate the free radicals that cause inflammation.

 Studies have found that people who suffer “senior” moments (mild cognitive impairment) have lower levels of carotenoids like lycopene in their blood.
 Eating two cups of tomatoes daily should provide you with the amount of lycopene you need to function well.

 Here are some other foods to eat that are high in the antioxidants your brain needs:

-- Beans: They’re high in fiber and even out glucose levels (the brain depends on glucose for fuel).
+- Beans.
+They are high in fiber and even out glucose levels (the brain depends on glucose for fuel).

-- Chocolate: My favorite one on the list — who knew it has brain-boosting compounds loaded with antioxidants?
+- Chocolate.
+This is a favorite on the list. who knew it has brain-boosting compounds loaded with antioxidants?
 Not only that, chocolate sends your serotonin through the roof, which makes you feel happy.

 It has been proven that hitting the gym and keeping your body fit is the absolute best way to keep your brain active over time.
 Add some weights to it while you are at it.
 You will tone both your body and brain!